JensMunkHansen/PerformanceInvestigations/README.md

 Unfortunately, this does not integrate well with Visual Studio, but for performance comparison, I have added this.
-If you want a really fast implementation, you can copy `CMakeClangPure.json` to `CMakePresets.json` and execute
+If you want a really fast implementation, you can copy `CMakeClangPure.json` to `CMakePresets.json` and execute `build\clang-ninja\bin\Release\best.exe`, you get something that runs almost as fast as MKL and a speed-up of 558x compared to baseline.

 ``` bash
 cmake --preset clang-ninja-multi
 cmake --build build\clang-ninja --config Release
 ```
+There is no Visual Studio support, but when you execute

 ## Profiling on Windows